gregecmaregec/gregecmaregec.github.io/_pages/about.md

 ---
 layout: profiles
 permalink: /about/
+title: about
-title: Student at Uni Mannheim.
+description: Student at Uni Mannheim.
 Focusing on IT and Finance.
-description:
 nav: true
 nav_order: 4